fbpx Skip to Content

 Step One: Measure Your Foot

-My sock patterns are all sized by finished sock circumference, but the only way to know which of those will work for you is to know how big around your foot is, first.
+My sock patterns are all sized by the finished measurements of the sock circumference, so the best way to know whether you’ll get the right sock fit is to know how big around your foot is, first.

 But where on the foot do you measure?
 Feet have different circumferences at different points, right?